pavanrshankar/LexicalAnalyzer/Documentation.md

 The above code creates a link to database named sales_db on server localhost.
 User name has to be specified to verify access to database.
 Pass the SQL query to database link to execute it.

-10. HTTP requests: Using get, put, post and delete HTTP requests, we can easily interact with data on servers.
+10. HTTP REQUESTS: Using get, put, post and delete HTTP requests, we can easily interact with data on servers.
 Very useful for interacting with cloud based data storage services.
 This removes the limitation of a data science programmer to interact and work with data on a local machine.

                put(“http::/server/script/resources?query”);

-List of tokens types:
+LIST OF TOKENS TYPES:

 1. Keywords (list of keywords mentioned in next page)